Accounting Major

 IDS/BUS 402Business Ethics (BUS 402)4

-NOTE: accounting majors may not count courses taken at other institutions to satisfy their ACCT 300 or 400-level requirements unless approved by the department chair.
+NOTE: Business Administration majors may not count courses taken at other institutions to satisfy their BUS 300 or 400-level requirements unless approved by the department chair.